neuvector/circleci-orb/README.md

 This orb provides NeuVector vulnerability scanning to your CircleCI workflows.

-NeuVector supports scanning images locally and/or from a registry.
+NeuVector supports the local image scan and the registry scan.

 ## Setup: